Germaine Tailleferre: Biography

-With her new friends, she soon was associating with the artistic crowd in the Paris districts of Montmartre and Montparnasse, including the sculptor Emmanuel Centore who later married her sister Jeanne.
+With her new friends, she soon was associating with the artistic crowd in the Paris districts of Montmartre and Montparnasse, including the sculptor Emmanuel Centore, who later married her sister Jeanne.
+She also had talks with artists like Pablo Picasso and Amadeo Modigliani at a cafe called Café de la Rotonde.
 It was in the Montparnasse atelier of one of her painter friends where the initial idea for Les Six began.
 The publication of Jean Cocteau's manifesto Le coq et l'Arlequin resulted in Henri Collet's media articles that led to instant fame for the group, of which Tailleferre was the only female member.

 In 1923, Tailleferre began to spend a great deal of time with Maurice Ravel at his home in Montfort-l'Amaury.
 Ravel encouraged her to enter the Prix de Rome Competition.
 In 1926, she married Ralph Barton, an American caricaturist, and moved to Manhattan, New York.
+Barton, like Tailleferre's father, did not support her musical pursuits.
+In her memoir, Tailleferre mentioned she barely did any composing during the 2 ½ years they were married.
 She remained in the United States until 1927, when she and her husband returned to France.
 They divorced shortly thereafter.

 Tailleferre wrote many of her most important works during the 1920s, including her First Piano Concerto, the Harp Concertino, the ballets Le marchand d'oiseaux (the most frequently performed ballet in the repertoire of the Ballets suédois during the 1920s), La nouvelle Cythère, which was commissioned by Sergei Diaghilev for the ill-fated 1929 season of the famous Ballets Russes, and Sous les ramparts d'Athènes in collaboration with Paul Claudel, as well as several pioneering film scores, including B'anda, in which she used African themes.

+Along with these pieces, Tailleferre also had experience with dance choreography thanks to her work with Jean Borlin on Le marchand d'oiseaux.
+Jean, the chief dancer and official choreographer of the Ballet Suédois, always encouraged composers of new ballets to add their own ideas to the choreography.
+She would later reminisce on the event, saying how she would dance and run across the stage in her enthusiasm and recklessness, kicking up dust as she went.

 In 1931 she gave birth to her only child, daughter Françoise Lageat, with lawyer Jean Lageat.
 The couple married one year later and would later divorce in 1955 after years of separation.